codeforamerica/vocatus/README.md

 **BLUF:**

-Vocatus is a digital advocate for patient data rights that makes it easier to request medical records, capture whether that request was successful, and provide a feedback loop to the people who should care at healthcare institutions, in the media, and federal agencies like the [Office for Civil Rights] (http://www.hhs.gov/ocr/office/).
+Vocatus is a simple tool that makes it easier for patients and their proxy to request medical records, capture whether that request was successful, and provide a feedback loop to healthcare institutions, the public, and government agencies like the [Office for Civil Rights] (http://www.hhs.gov/ocr/office/).
 Our first user group are the patient "tracers" participating in Data Independence Day.

 *Background:*